 Monroeville, Pennsylvania 15146

-THE 2017 CITIZENS POLICE ACADEMY – SPRING SESSION CLASS WILL BEGIN ON APRIL 5, 2017.
-APPLICATIONS ARE NO LONGER BEING ACCEPTED FOR THIS CLASS, AS IT IS NOW FULL.
+THE 2018 CITIZENS POLICE ACADEMY – SPRING SESSION CLASS RECENTLY CONCLUDED.
 THE FALL SESSION CLASS IS EXPECTED TO BEGIN IN OCTOBER.
 CHECK BACK PERIODICALLY TO SEE WHEN THE APPLICATION PERIOD WILL BEGIN.

 I thoroughly enjoyed the Citizens Police Academy!
 Every class was so interesting, from watching Spec.
 Junod and his Partner K9 Lex work, to how the Allegheny County CSI Unit processes fingerprints, and also how police make traffic stops on a daily basis.
 It gave me an opportunity to see how dangerous police officers’ jobs can be at any given moment and a very small portion of what they deal with on a normal work day.
 I also really loved having the opportunity to learn the basics of shooting a firearm.
 I am grateful for the opportunity of attending these classes.